Valery Chkalov: Early life

-Chkalov was born to a Russian family in 1904 in the upper Volga region, the town of Vasilyevo (the town is now named Chkalov in his honour), which lies near Nizhny Novgorod.
+Chkalov was born to a Russian family in 1904 in the upper Volga region, the town of Vasilyevo (the town is now named Chkalovsk in his honour), which lies near Nizhny Novgorod.

 He was the son of a ship boiler-maker at the Vasselyevo Ship Yard on the River Volga.
 His mother died when he was six years old.
 Chkalov studied in the technical school in Cherepovets but later returned to his home town to work as an apprentice in the shipyard alongside his father.
 He then got a job as a stoker on a river dredger: the Bayan (later renamed the Mikhail Kalinin).

 He saw his first plane in 1919 and decided to join the Red Army's air force, joining first at age 16 as a mechanic.
 He trained as a pilot at the Yegoryevsk Training School and graduated in 1924 joining a fighter squadron.

 Chkalov married Olga Orekhova, a schoolteacher from Leningrad, in 1927.
 In the early 1930s he became a test pilot.
 His feats included doing 250 loop-the-loops in 45 minutes.
+His youngest daughter was a posthumous child.

 Achievements

-From 1935 he led the stunt section of the Russian air force, used in public displays.
+From 1935 he led the stunt section of the Soviet air force, used in public displays.
 This included the 1 May celebrations over Red Square at which point he met Stalin for the first time.

 Chkalov achieved several milestones in aviation.
 In 1936 and 1937, he participated in several ultra long flights, including a 63-hour flight from Moscow, Soviet Union to Vancouver, Washington, United States via the North Pole in a Tupolev ANT-25 airplane (18–20 June 1937), a non-stop distance of 8811 km.
 The flight pioneered the polar air route from Europe to the American Pacific Coast.

 He was planning the world's first non-stop flight around the planet when he died.